einarjon/adventofcode.sh/README.md

  2. Cheat a bit and use regex{n} to denote repeated matches.

 ### 20.sh
  1. Slice and dice all permutations of the edges into arrays.
 Grep each tile against all permutations of edges.
-    The ones with only 6 matches are corners.
-The ones with 7 are edges.
+Convert line number to index/rotation.
+The ones with only 2 matches are corners.
+The ones with 3 are edges.
+Use that to assemble the image.
- 2. Tile matching 144 pieces.
-Nope...
+ 2. Not done yet: Once the picture is assembled, use a multi-line regex to find the monsters.
+Then count.

 ### 21.sh
  Grep, sort, count